Steve Brown (darts player, born 1981)

-Stephen Brown (born 25 January 1981 in Bristol) is an English professional darts player who competes in the Professional Darts Corporation events.
+Steven Brown (born 25 January 1981) is an English professional darts player who formerly competed in Professional Darts Corporation (PDC) events.

 Career

-He has competed on the PDC Pro Tour since 2006, regularly reaching the last 64 of events.
-His best performances came in the 2007 Windy City Open in Chicago and the 2007 UK Open Irish Regional where he reached the quarter-finals.
+Brown first competed on the PDC Pro Tour in 2006, with his best performances coming in the 2007 Windy City Open in Chicago and the 2007 UK Open Irish Regional where he reached the quarter-finals.
 He also made it to the last 16 of the 2007 Peachtree Open and 2007 Hayling Island PDPA Players Championship.

 His consistency on the Pro Tour during 2007 saw him qualify for the 2008 PDC World Darts Championship for the first time.
 He was the fifth highest ranked player on the Pro Tour of those who had not sealed an automatic place in the tournament.
 Having started the year at 613 in the world rankings—he had climbed to 76th by November.
 He lost to Chris Mason in the first round.

-Brown next qualified for the World Championship in 2010, losing 1-3 to James Wade in the first round.
+Brown next qualified for the World Championship in 2010, losing to James Wade 3–1 in the first round.
 2010 was a breakthrough year for Brown, as he reached the second round of both the World Matchplay and the World Grand Prix.
-He also reached the second round of the 2011 PDC World Darts Championship, defeating Jelle Klaasen to secure a second-round match with Terry Jenkins, which he lost 4-1.
+He also reached the second round of the 2011 PDC World Darts Championship, defeating Jelle Klaasen to secure a second-round match with Terry Jenkins, which he lost 4–1.

-Brown won his first PDC Pro Tour event in February 2011, defeating Ian White 6-3 in the final of UK Open Qualifier 1.
+In February 2011, Brown won his first PDC ranking title by defeating Ian White 6–3 in the final of UK Open Qualifier 1.
 In April, he climbed into the top 32 of the PDC Order of Merit for the first time.

-At the 2012 World Championship Brown lost in the first round to South Africa's preliminary qualifier Devon Petersen 3–2 in sets, having led 2–1 and had a dart at the bullseye to win the match.
+At the 2012 World Championship Brown lost in the first round to South African qualifier Devon Petersen 3–2 in sets, having led 2–1 and had a dart at the bullseye to win the match.
 In the rest of 2012, Brown performed well in the five new European Tour events by qualifying for four of them.
 He lost in the last 64 once, the last 32 twice and saved his best run for the final event, the Dutch Darts Masters where he defeated Dick van Dijk 6–5 and Wes Newton 6–2, before losing to Mark Walsh 6–3 in the last 16.